 Here are some tips to creating an open and honest environment for expressing your sexual needs.

 Learning what you like is the first step to expressing your desires with a partner/s.
 If you don’t know what you enjoy, how can you expect them to?
 Taking control of your pleasure starts with you.
 Set aside some time to explore your body, touching not only your vulva or penis but your whole body.
 Note the places that feel good to you and how you respond to different types of touch.
 Checking in regularly with yourself and self pleasuring is an important part of both solo and partnered sex as your needs and desires can evolve over the years.
-We recommend The Juliet Pleasure Wand™ collection by Yinn when choosing an all natural toy for self-pleasure.
+We recommend the crystal pleasure wands collection by Yoni Pleasure Palace when choosing an all natural toy for self-pleasure.

 Talk in a Neutral Setting